Praqma/Praqmatic-Automated-Changelog/docs/using_the_pac_docker_image.md

   --pattern=<rel_pattern>

     Format that describes how your release tags look.
 This is used together with -t LATEST.
 We always check agains HEAD/TIP.

+  --properties=<properties>

+    Allows you to pass in additional variables to the Liquid templates.
+Must be in JSON format.
+Namespaced under properties.*.
+    JSON keys and values should be wrapped in quotation marks '"' like so: --properties='{ "title":"PAC Changelog" }'
 ```

 ## Usage